 The key to the culture of war is the labeling of an enemy.
-It was a remarkable moment when Mikhail Gorbachev, Premier of the Soviet Union, told President Ronald Reagan of the United States, "I am going to deprive you of your enemy."
+It was a remarkable moment when Mikhail Gorbachev, Premier of the Soviet Union, met President Ronald Reagan of the United States.
+In the words of his chief advisor, "I am going to deprive you of your enemy."
 And indeed, the CIA had to get busy quickly to identify a new enemy for the American state.
 This was effectively accomplished by Professor Samuel Huntington and his thinktank at Harvard, who identified the new enemy as Islam in the celebrated essay on "Clash of Civilizations."
 Later, in 2001, the attack on the World Trade Center played into the hands of this new enemy image.

 One might hope that adherence to the Universal Declaration of Human Rights would reduce war and the culture of war, but unfortunately, we see that countries of the North increasingly claim that their military interventions in the South are carried out in order to "defend human rights" in those countries.